Skip to content

 Revolt against art partly caused by museum-less era?

 More than a decade without national pride does a lot to a country.
-Could it be true that the simultaneous closure of Stedelijk Museum and Rijksmuseum helped lead to the VVD and PVV's frontal attack on art?
+Could it be true that the simultaneous closure of Stedelijk Museum and Rijksmuseum contributed to the VVD and PVV's frontal attack on art?
 In art pubs, this thought regularly crosses the bar, and really, why shouldn't it?

 Amsterdam's museums had just closed - or were about to close - when calls were heard in the ranks of populist parties for a National History Museum and a real Canon of Dutch History.
-It was the start of a lot of lashing and fussing, political and local ego-boosting and peddling of collections, plans and grant money.
+It was the beginning of a lot of lashing and fussing, political and local ego-boosting and peddling of collections, plans and grant money.

 Meanwhile, Utrecht came up with an obscure festival about a Peace that nobody knew about and that would not be celebrated for another 10 years.
 Millions would be spent on something that could not be explained, and was in unclear connection with its ambition to become Europe's Capital of Culture, another five years later.

 In those days, art could not for a while count as a carrier of identity, national or personal.
 From the beginning of the new century, art was something in need of renovation, and then cause for bureaucratic rumblings, angry bicycle tunnel fetishists and multi-million-dollar procedures.
-In that zeitgeist, the Amsterdam metro and the Betuwe line were child's play compared to what was tinkered around Stedelijk Museum, Rijksmuseum and Treaty of Utrecht.
+In that zeitgeist, the Amsterdam metro and the Betuwe line were child's play compared to what was tinkering around Stedelijk Museum, Rijksmuseum and Treaty of Utrecht.

 Five years into that museum-less era, the economic crisis erupted.
 A crisis that seemed to bypass art building pits and obscure long-term projects.